 We offer a range of extra-curricular activities, which vary from term to term made possible due to the great generosity of staff and other adults giving up their time to offer the children opportunities that they might otherwise not get.
-A list of all clubs and joining arrangements is printed in the school newsletter ready for the start of each long term (September, January and April).
+A list of all clubs and joining arrangements is made available at the office for anyone who is interested in joining at the the start of each long term (September, January and April).